jmi2k/ats-mini/docs/source/manual.md

 When on the go, you can set up a mobile Wi-Fi hotspot on your smartphone and use it to connect the receiver to the internet.
 ```

+### Receiver settings available via Wi-Fi only

+* **Tuning Display Delay** - time in milliseconds to delay screen updates while tuning/seeking, 0 (disabled) ...
+255. Makes the tuning process a bit faster because the screen is updated less often.

 ## Schedule

 The receiver can download the [EiBi](http://eibispace.de/dx/eibi.txt) shortwave schedule and use it to display broadcasting stations, allowing you to quickly tune to them.
 Here’s how it works: